Why is it important

 Policy and Commitment

 B.Grimm Power takes information and operational technology security seriously to ensure timely and effective responses to cyber threats.
-To govern all aspects of information security management across the organisation, we have established a comprehensive policy aligned with Thailand’s Cybersecurity Act B.E.
+To govern information security management across the organisation, we have established a comprehensive Information Technology Security Policy aligned with Thailand’s Cybersecurity Act B.E.
 2562 (2019) and ISO/IEC 27001 standards.
-This policy is further supported by a suite of sub-policies and practical guidelines.
-For more details, please refer to our summary version of the Information Technology Security Policy.
+This policy is supported by a suite of sub-policies and practical guidelines.
+For more details, please refer to the summary version of the Information Technology Security Policy.

 Governance Structure

-- The Digital Transformation Committee is established as a sub-committee of the Board of Directors of B.Grimm Power.
-The committee shall ensure that digital initiatives align with organisation’s strategic goals and long-term vision.
-It provides guidance, oversight, and evaluation of digital strategies to enhance operational efficiency, innovation, sustainability, and competitiveness, while also ensuring that cybersecurity, data privacy, and digital risk management are effectively addressed across the organisation.
-The committee reports annually to the Board of Directors annually.
+The Digital Transformation Committee, established as a sub-committee of the Board of Directors, provides oversight of B.Grimm Power’s digital agenda.
+The committee ensures that digital initiatives are aligned with the organisation’s strategic objectives and long-term vision.
+In addition, the committee provides guidance, oversight, and evaluation of digital strategies to enhance operational efficiency, innovation, sustainability, and competitiveness, while also ensuring that cybersecurity, data privacy, and digital risk management are effectively addressed across the organisation.
+The committee reports to the Board of Directors annually.

 Strategy